 Boards must ensure that calculation of a family’s income for the purposes of determining initial eligibility and redetermining eligibility is based on the average monthly family income for each family member.

-Unless a family member has an insufficient work history or other constraints to obtaining necessary documentation, in accordance with local procedures, Board contractor staff must review the previous three months of income for monthly pay periods, the previous 13 weeks for weekly pay periods, or the previous 12–14 weeks for biweekly pay periods, for each family member to determine average earnings and the family’s financial situation.
+Unless a family member has an insufficient work history or other constraints to obtaining necessary documentation, in accordance with local procedures, Board contractor staff must review the previous three months of income for monthly pay periods (or the previous 12 weeks for weekly or biweekly pay periods) for each family member to determine average earnings and the family’s financial situation.

 Boards must be aware that three months is a guideline and the preferred method for determining income eligibility.
 Section 809.44(a) requires Boards to consider irregular fluctuations in earnings and to ensure that temporary fluctuations in income do not affect eligibility.
 When a parent has been continuously employed, three months of income information ensures that adequate information is available to determine typical average monthly income.

 However, absent three full months of documentation, the Board may use whatever documentation a parent is able to provide, based on local procedures, including the year-to-date amount on available check stubs.
 If a parent does not have three full months of documentation because they have not been employed throughout the full three-month period before initial eligibility determination, Boards may obtain pay documents for the period employed.
-The time frame and type of income documentation used must be clearly explained in TWIST Counselor Notes, which includes number of check stubs used to calculate income.
-If the number of check stubs differs from what is required based on local policy, a clear explanation of the difference must be included in TWIST Counselor Notes.
+The time frame and type of income documentation used must be clearly explained in the child care case management system.
+If the number of check stubs differs from what is required based on state and local policy, a clear explanation of the difference must be included in the child care case management system.

-Boards must be aware that bonus amounts that appear in the year-to-date amount but fall outside of the three-month window, must be counted in accordance with D-107.d: Bonuses and Lump Sum Payments.
+Boards must be aware that bonus amounts that appear in the year-to-date amount, but fall outside of the three-month window, must be counted in accordance with D-107.d: Bonuses and Lump Sum Payments.

 Boards must also be aware that a family member might be employed for three or more months but have irregular or no earnings within one or more pay periods.
 Refer to D-107.c regarding fluctuations in income.